 3 Al Rajhi Bank is one of the largest Islamic banks in the world.
 It was founded in 1957, and holds about 60 years of experience in banking and trading activities.
-Being one of the leading and most progressive banks in Saudi Arabia, Al Rajhi Bank also continues to develop banking programs and projects with a focus on the latest electronic services and investment products in order to offer innovative banking and investment services, especially e-banking, which offers new electronic channels that answer customers' needs and aspirations, by simplifying for Al Rajhi Bank not only to retain its customers but also increase their number by enhancing their level of satisfaction.
+Being one of the leading and most progressive banks in Saudi Arabia, Al Rajhi Bank also continues to develop banking programs and projects with a focus on the latest electronic services and investment products in order to offer innovative banking and investment services, especially e-banking, which

-More specifically, the study seeks to identify the extent of Al Rajhi Bank customers' satisfaction with the services provided via the internet and also identify the role of reliability, efficiency, response and empathy levels of internet services at Al Rajhi Bank in view of its customer.
+More specifically, the study seeks to identify the extent of Al Rajhi Bank customers' satisfaction with the services provided via the internet and also identify the role of reliability, efficiency, response, and empathy levels of internet services at Al Rajhi Bank in view of its customer.